Talits/lambda-slack-pagerduty/README.md

 # Notify PAGERDUTY AND SLACK

-:octocat: This function check status code - Set your URL's and notify with environment variables :octoctat:
+:octocat: This function check status code - Set your URL's and notify with environment variables :octocat:

 -------------------------------------------------------------------------------------------------